nucypher/nucypher/docs/source/application_development/porter.rst

 Returns
 +++++++
+Confirmation that the treasure map was published:

+    * ``published`` - Value of ``true``.

-No data - only the status code is relevant.
+If publishing the treasure map fails, an error status code is returned.

 Example Request
 +++++++++++++++